Partnership to Eliminate Child Abuse

 Abuse does not discriminate against race, religion or socioeconomic status.
 It is everyone's problem.

-In 2011 alone there were nearly 17,000 cases of child abuse in Kentucky and nearly 18,000 in Indiana.
-The result is that Kentucky and Indiana each average 30 to 40 child deaths each year involving abuse and neglect.
-The children who survive physical abuse often are left with lifetime debilitating injuries.
-Equally as heartbreaking to know is that child abuse is completely preventable.
+In 2013 alone there were 17,000 cases of child abuse in Kentucky and 20,000 in Indiana.
+The result is that Kentucky and Indiana each average 25 to 30 child deaths each year involving abuse and neglect.
+Children who survive physical abuse often are left with lifetime debilitating injuries.

 To make a confidential, anonymous report: